survivejs/react-book/manuscript/styling_react.md

 Using this set up we can still benefit from HMR during development.
 For production build we generate a separate CSS. `html-webpack-plugin` will pick it up automatically and inject into our `index.html`.

-### Pros and Cons

-This approach is simple and probably enough for our application.
-What happens when the application starts to grow and new concepts get added?
-Broad CSS selectors are like globals.
-The problem gets even worse if you have to deal with loading order.
-If selectors end up in a tie, the last declaration wins.
-Unless there's `!important` somewhere and so on.
-It gets complex very fast.

-We could battle this problem by making the selectors more specific, using some naming rules and so on but where to draw the line?
-There are various alternative approaches you can consider.

 ## Linting CSS

 As we saw earlier linting can be powerful.
 It points out potential problems before they escalate into real issues. [csslint](https://www.npmjs.com/package/csslint) allows us to lint CSS. [csslint-loader](https://www.npmjs.com/package/csslint-loader) makes it possible to integrate it into our project.
 To get started hit `npm i csslint csslint-loader --save-dev`.